-Blind Golf may not have been something you have ever thought about, but plenty of people play this variant of the game using thier guides to assist in lining up the shot and giving an idea of the conditions the player has ahead of them.
+Blind Golf may not have been something you have ever thought about, but plenty of people play the game using guides to assist in lining up the shot and giving an idea of the conditions the player has ahead of them.

 The video below will give you a brief idea of how the game is played.

 Don’t forget you can get involved as a volunteer or as a player at anytime, feel free to contact us to find out more.